Miami-Dade School Superintendent Alberto Carvalho On Mask Use For Upcoming School Year: 'Decision Cannot Be Rushed'

 MIAMI (CBSMiami) – So, will Miami-Dade students be wearing masks when they go back to class in August?
 On Tuesday, Miami-Dade Schools Superintendent Alberto Carvalho said the school district is carefully monitoring the latest developments concerning COVID-19.

-“Miami-Dade County Public Schools (M-DCPS) is carefully monitoring the latest developments concerning COVID-19 to ensure decisions are made that best safeguard the wellbeing of students and employees,” said Carvalho in a released statement.READ MORE: Florida Argues CDC Violated Cruise Case Injunction
+“Miami-Dade County Public Schools (M-DCPS) is carefully monitoring the latest developments concerning COVID-19 to ensure decisions are made that best safeguard the wellbeing of students and employees,” said Carvalho in a released statement.READ MORE: Deadly Triple Shooting In Deerfield Beach

 School officials had already announced that a mask optional protocol would be in place of the upcoming school year, but that was based on the conditions at the time.